-How to lead a successful AI initiative: Step 1 Scoping
+How to Lead a Successful AI Initiative: Step 1 Scoping

 When it comes to scoping, it is critical to start from defining exactly what problem needs to be solved.
 Now, if you've been following the recommendations in this book, it should be quite clear what problem it is you are solving.
 However, in many organizations we've witnessed projects being developed and approved without anyone explicitly stating what problem is being solved and what are the concrete objectives to be achieved.